gchq/stroom-docs/content/en/docs/user-guide/pipelines/reference-data.md

 Using _Context_ sub-stream based reference data involves the following steps/processes:

-* Creating a context loader pipeline with to transform the raw context data into `reference-data:2` XML and pass that into a {{< pipe-elm "ReferenceDataFilter" >}} element.
+* Creating a context loader pipeline to transform the raw context data into `reference-data:2` XML and pass that into a {{< pipe-elm "ReferenceDataFilter" >}} element.
   This pipeline does not need any processors or processor filters as it is used on demand when the first lookup call is made in an _Events_ stream.
 * Adding reference pipeline/feeds to an XSLT Filter in your event pipeline.
   The _Pipeline_ is set to the context loader pipeline created above.